By Marianne Lipanovich, Houzz

 The best news is that pinching off the leaves encourages bushiness, so you have a good reason to keep harvesting while you’re cooking.

-Plant in neutral to slightly acidic soil, and water when the top 2 inches of soil is dry, letting the water drain thoroughly (citrus roots don’t like to sit in water).
-They can handle daytime temperatures from 55 to 85 degrees Fahrenheit (12.7 to 29.4 degrees Celsius) and prefer higher humidity levels, so don’t put your citrus where drafts can dry it out.
+Plant in neutral to slightly acidic soil, and water when the top two inches of soil are dry, letting the water drain thoroughly (citrus roots don’t like to sit in water).
+It can handle daytime temperatures from 55 to 85 degrees Fahrenheit (12.7 to 29.4 degrees Celsius) and prefers higher humidity levels, so don’t put your citrus where drafts can dry it out.

 Feed monthly throughout spring and summer with a water-soluble high-nitrogen fertilizer; feed less often, if at all, during fall and winter.
 Yellow leaves indicate an iron deficiency.
 If the leaves curl up, you need to water more often.

 Lemons and oranges are the most popular miniature citruses, but keep an eye out for kumquats as well.

 There’s a reason people grow geraniums.
 These cheery, carefree plants add color to the home throughout the year.
 They’re also versatile.
 Some seem designed for hanging planters; others are perfect for pots; still others are noted for their light scents.

 Geraniums are happiest in regular potting soil with good drainage.
 Let a couple of inches of the soil dry out, then water and let drain thoroughly.
 Feed every two weeks from spring through fall with a half-strength water-soluble fertilizer.